• Skip to main content

 On the other hand, copper has better conductivity and can handle higher electrical loads.
 It also uses less insulation and has a lower wire gauge compared to aluminum.
 The heat-resistant and corrosion-resistant properties make it the most preferred wire material.

-Choosing the Appropriate Size
+Choosing the Appropriate Wire Size

 When choosing between two gauge sizes for a 100 amp main breaker, you should know that bigger is always better.
 Opting to err on the side of caution is the best idea here.